lindsaynchan/hb_fellowship_final_project/README.md

 ![alt text](/static/searchresults.png)

-Once a user selects a series title from the search results displayed, a show page that is built using Angular will render.
+Once a user selects a series title from the search results displayed, a show page that is built using AngularJS will render.

-###Show Page
+### Show Page

 ![alt text](/static/showpage.png)

 The information displayed on the lefthand side is pulled from a database query.
 The information displayed on the righthand side is broken up into 3 tabs.

+### Decreasing Load Time
 Since the data on the entire page is rendered using 5 API calls, the page originally had a long load time.
-To cut down the load time, the page was altered to break up the API calls using Angular.
+To cut down the load time, the page was altered to break up the API calls using AngularJS.
 This architecture decision maintains a single page html feel.
 When selected, each tab makes an AJAX call to either query the database or make an API call to get the series' information.
 The first tab contains information regarding the series information, the second tab contains information regarding where a series can be found online and the third tab contains information regarding where a series can be found on cable television.

+### Dynamic User Interface

 If a user is logged in, a favorite button will populate on the show page.
 If a user clicks on this button, an AJAX call is made to the database, and the server will evaluate whether the user would like to add or remove the series from their favorites list.